-Our board of directors has fixed the close of business on Monday, March 8, 2004, as the record date for the annual meeting.
+Our board of directors has fixed the close of business on Monday, March 7, 2005, as the record date for the annual meeting.
 Only stockholders of record at the close of business on that date are entitled to receive notice of the annual meeting and to vote at the annual meeting.
-At the close of business on the record date, there were issued and outstanding 10,122,944 shares of our common stock.
+At the close of business on the record date, there were issued and outstanding 9,982,778 shares of our common stock.
 Each share of common stock outstanding on the record date will be entitled to cast one vote.
+A list of the stockholders entitled to notice of the 2005 Annual Meeting is available for inspection by any stockholder at our principal office at 200 Clarendon Street, T-33, Boston, Massachusetts.